qossayrida/birzeit-lab-scheduler/README.md

 ## 📖 Usage Guide

-### 1. Fetch Lab Data
+### 1. Upload Lab Data

-**Option A: Fetch from Ritaj**
-1. Enter the Ritaj course list URL (pre-filled)
+1. Open the Ritaj course list in your browser.
-2. Click "Fetch & Parse Labs"
-3. The system will extract all ENCS_1[0-5] labs

-**Option B: Upload HTML**
-1. Save the Ritaj page as HTML
+2. Save the page locally as an HTML file.
-2. Click "Upload HTML File"
+3. Click "Upload HTML File" and select the saved file to extract ENCS_1[0-5] labs.
-3. Select your saved file

 ### 2. Add Teaching Assistants